mkjohnson/Blockchain-Ideas-for-Trucking/Proof-of-Transport.md

 # Proof of Transport - Acheiving Consensus By Doing Honest Business

 Note: This assumes that every tractor has a miner in it.
-(Expand on this)
+(Expand on this later)

 To acheive consensus using a Proof-of-Work model and not have an "arms race" in hash power on the network, I propose a system where block solutions are only valid while the truck is dispatched on a load and moving.
 This prevents gaming of the system and keeps the hash rate in check.
 It also scales naturally with the economy: more transport = better economy = more hashing power on the network to handle the load.
 Brokerages would essentially rent the hashpower of the trucks the carrier owns while hauling a brokered load.